actualbudget/docs/docs/advanced/bank-sync.md

 ### Supported Providers

-Nordigen
+GoCardless

-### Nordigen Setup
+### GoCardless Setup

 **Create SECRET and KEY for Actual**

-1. Create an account with Nordigen - https://nordigen.com/
+1. Create an account with GoCardless - https://gocardless.com/
 2. Log into your account dashboard page and select **User secrets** from the left side menu - https://ob.nordigen.com/user-secrets/

 ![](/static/img/connecting-your-bank/connecting-your-bank-nordigen-01.png)